jaruiz/light52/README.md

 At the time of writing this (early May 2017) I'm beginning a refactor of the project that will make it less Windows-centric and will remove the dependency from Modelsim, among other changes.

 When the refactor is complete, quick start instructions will be added to this readme file.
+In the meantime you can probably expect lots of breakage; as of right now, only two of the test programs (`cpu_test` and `hello_c`) actually work and there's no synthesis script for any target.
+The RTL should work just fine, though.

+For the time being, if you plan to use this core at all you should use the Opencores version (see below).

 ### Next Steps